As of Monday, 13.09.2021, the University Library (UL) is open again. However, as the Covid 19 pandemic is not over yet, some things have changed:

 As soon as a reserved title is ready for you to pick up, we will send you a notification by e-mail.
 Then you will have one week to pick it up.

-The loan period for books and other media is 30 days and can be extended as often as desired, provided that other users have not reserved a title for themselves.
-Reserved titles cannot be renewed and must be returned on time, otherwise reminder fees will be charged.
+The loan period for books and other media is 30 days and can be extended up to four times, provided that other users have not reserved a title.
+After the fourth renewal, titles must either be returned or presented at the library if you wish to borrow them again.
+Reserved titles can no longer be renewed and must be returned on time, otherwise overdue fines will be charged.

 Renewals must be made online via your own library account.